My Blog List

 Now that it’s only the three of us, the dynamics might change, and not necessarily for the better.
 Until today I was the fourth wheel in this misaligned human assembly, which meant it was easier to make myself disappear into the background during unforeseen eruptions.
 But now I am one of three wheels, two of which are of the same brand, so my ability to disappear is limited.
 I don’t remember ever being in this situation before and I am not sure I know what I’m supposed to do.
 In short, I am venturing into the unknown.
 But I shouldn’t be too pessimistic.
 Maybe it will turn out to be just fine.
 I might even get to sit in the front seat for a few hours, not that I care about it anymore.
 I think I gave up any desire I might have entertained, even unconsciously, when I decided to avoid the drama of giving up my ticket and fly to Portugal as planned.

 At least the energy in the car is growing lighter.
-Rita is back in her element, sitting behind the steering wheel and doing the thing she loves the most: watching the world fly by, with nothing to stop her but an empty gas tank.
-Driving makes her feel that she is doing something important, that she is in control of the situation and that life is happening even if the only thing that happens is the change in scenery.
-Vera, thankfully, does not try to make empty conversation, leaving me free to stare out the window and enjoy the view.
+Rita is back in her element, sitting behind the steering wheel and doing what she loves the most: watching the world fly by, with nothing to stop her but an empty gas tank.
+Driving makes her feel that she is doing something important, that she is in control of the situation, and that life is happening even if the only thing that happens is the change in scenery.
+Vera, thankfully, does not try to make an empty conversation, leaving me free to stare out the window and enjoy the view.

 The road we’re on winds up and down narrow valleys covered in evergreen forests.
 Sometimes it runs along a lake or crosses a bridge built over a nameless creek.
 Once in a while we get stuck behind a car or two, but soon they turn onto other roads and disappear, making me feel that we are the only people in the world who are traveling in these parts of the country.
 In the distance, I can see the vineyards that put Portugal on the world’s wine map absorbing the little sunlight that manages to get through the gray clouds.
 We pass a cluster of old stone houses with not a soul in sight, apart from a couple of dogs that don’t bother to look at our car or bark.
 The houses look like people have lived in them for centuries, braving the hot summers, the damp winters, and the occasional invaders.